briansmichael/n42bm.com/index.md

-# Brian Michael's RV-10 - N42BM
+# Brian Michael's RV-10 - N42BM (reserved)

+This site is dedicated to documenting the build progress on my (extremely) slow build RV-10 aircraft.
+As anyone who knows me already knows...
+I'm planning on finishing construction on Thursday.
+(I just don't know which Thursday ;) )

-## Build Log - Plans View
+## Build Log
 Click on the plans section in the image below to go to the build log entries for that section.

 <div style="position: relative;">